hieuvecto/product-checkout/README.md

 # Wait for mysql starting up, and then run the app in local in another terminal
 yarn start:app:dev

-# The db schema would be synchronize for app.
+# The db schema would be synchronized for app.

 ```